BigMarcio/mongosync_metrics_python/README.md

 ## Reading the Metadata

-Before running the script `mongosync_plotly_internal_DB.py`, change the variable `TARGET_MONGO_URI` to use the target's connection string.
+Before running the script, change the variable `TARGET_MONGO_URI` in `mongosync_plot_metadata.py`, to use the target's connection string.
-Once the script is running, click the "Metrics Now" button and wait for the page to refresh.
+Once the script is running, click the "Read Metadata" button and wait for the page to refresh.

 ## Viewing the Plot Information